Chewy Gluten Free Coconut Macaroons Recipe

 Coconut Macaroons Batter

 Add in the egg whites.
-Mix everything until it’s well combined and no dry spots remain.
+Mix everything until it’s well combined, and no dry spots remain.
 If your eggs are large, this shouldn’t be a problem.
-If you used smaller eggs, you may need to mix with your hands to be sure all is combined.
+If you use smaller eggs, you may need to mix with your hands to be sure all is combined.

 Baking Coconut Macaroons

-Print the easy chewy Coconut Macaroons recipe to add to your Recipe Binder below:
+Print the easy chewy Coconut macaroon recipe to add to your Recipe Binder below:

 Easy Coconut Macaroons